Our

 March to start the 160 mile tour of 'Argylls Secret Coast'.
 Our first

-visit took us to the iconic Rest and be Thankful hillclimb where
+visit took us to the iconic Rest and be Thankful hillclimb

 Diane and Stephen Kinghorn provided a warm welcome to all the crews.